 It's true that James Cameron's 2009 epic never has its two female leads, Neytiri (Zoë Saldana) and Dr. Grace Augustine (Sigourney Weaver) talk to each other.
 But both of these characters are bold and empowering in their own ways.

-Sadly, the fourth Harry Potter movie doesn't pass, but Hermione Granger (Emma Watson) is still a brainy, brave heroine.
+Harry Potter movie doesn't pass, but Hermione Granger (Emma Watson) is still a brainy, brave heroine.
+19 'Salt'

 This film doesn't pass for obvious reasons, but Princess Leia (Carrie Fisher) does more in it than just ask for help.